 The ideal diet will include:

 - Commercial rat nuggets.
 These contain the right balance of nutrients for your rat.
 Rats easily gain weight so follow the feeding guidelines on the packet and weigh their food out each day to make sure you aren’t giving them too much.
-You can buy rat nuggets in pet shops or on our online pet store.
+You can buy rat nuggets in pet shops.

 - Small amounts of fresh fruit and vegetables.
 There’s a list of rat-friendly fruit and veg below.